protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 ### 4.2 Preparing the update to Sid

 Now edit `/etc/apt/sources.list` to enable Sid (you must be the root user or run with `sudo`).
 You will need to replace all references to `stable` or `stretch` with `sid`.
-This is the right time to also include support for non-free packages.
+This is the right time to also include support for non-free packages if you need them.

 This is all I have in my APT sources file, using the mirrors from Greece: